 The foundation is a completely separate non-profit organization that supports the mission, goals and needs of the Yakima School District.
 While not a part of the Yakima School District, the Yakima Schools Foundation has the flexibility to seek, accept, invest and channel funds without the restrictions imposed on public school districts.

-Vice President: Sy Ruiz
+President: Sy Ruiz

-Secretary: Ryan Anderson
+Vice President: Ryan Anderson

 Treasurer: Carol Pogorelc

-Past President: Nicole O'Connor
+Past President: Christina Carlson

 Isabel is a Housing Developer for the Office of Rural and Farmworker Housing (ORFH).
 She has 15 years of experience in housing, counseling, grant writing, construction, community lending, and development.
 This includes working with a variety of public and private financing sources, technical assistance providers, local & state governments, and community leaders to achieve housing and community development goals.